A Guide to Drafty Windows

 Window Seal Failure

-One of the worst problems is seal failure.
+One of the most common problems is seal failure.
 This is when the seal of your double or triple pane window breaks and the argon gas between the glass escapes.
 Your window is no longer energy efficient when this happens.

-There are a few reasons window seals can break:
+There are a few ways your window seals can break:

 - Wear and tear over time